ton-community/ton-docs/docs/develop/smart-contracts/testing/tonstarter.md

 ## Testing using TON Contract Executor

-This library allows you to run Ton Virtual Machine locally and execute a contract.
+This library allows you to run TON Virtual Machine locally and execute a contract.
 That allows you to write, debug, and fully test your contracts before launching them on the network.

 TON Contract executor allows you to: